 - Variation in the configuration of existing aquaculture systems.

-The overall goal of this project is to design, develop and evaluate different options for aquaculture pond aerators to meet all applicable regulations while minimizing the economic costs and environmental impacts of the proposed design.
-The proposed design must strive to minimize the need to alter existing aquacultural practices.
+The overall goal of this project is to design, develop and evaluate different strategies for pre-aeration of high strength process waste water to reduce the effluent BOD to <500 mg/L while minimizing the economic costs and environmental impacts of the proposed design.
+The proposed design must strive to minimize the need to alter existing wastewater treatment designs and handling practices.

 At a minimum your design must include the following elements: